beancount/docs/docs/running_beancount_and_generating_reports.md

 #### Trial Balance (`balances`)<a id="trial-balance-balances"></a>

-A [<span class="underline">trial balance</span>](http://en.wikipedia.org/wiki/Trial_balance) report simply produces a table of final balances of all the active accounts, with all the accounts rendered vertically.
+A [<u>trial balance</u>](http://en.wikipedia.org/wiki/Trial_balance) report simply produces a table of final balances of all the active accounts, with all the accounts rendered vertically.

 The sum total of all balances is reported at the bottom.
 Unlike a balance sheet, it may not always balance to zero because of currency conversions.
 (This is the equivalent of Ledger’s `bal` report.)